Diagnosing colon cancer

 Coping and support

 Find someone to talk with.
-Find a good listener who is willing to listen to you talk about your hopes and fears.
+Find a good listener who will listen to you talk about your hopes and fears.
 This may be a friend or family member.
-The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.
+Talking to a counselor, medical social worker, clergy member or cancer support group also might be helpful.

-Ask your doctor about support groups in your area.
-Or check your phone book, library or a cancer organization, such as the National Cancer Institute or the American Cancer Society.
+Ask your health care team about support groups in your area or contact a cancer organization, such as the National Cancer Institute or the American Cancer Society.

 Preparing for your appointment